Retropex/custom-ocean.xyz-dashboard/README.md

 - **Theme Toggle**: Switch between Bitcoin and DeepSea themes with a single click.

 ### Secret Matrix Theme
-- **Activation**: Enable the easter egg with the Konami code and then enter `IDDQD` to reveal a green Matrix-style look.
+- **Activation**: Enable the easter egg with the Konami code and then enter `MATRIX` to reveal a green Matrix-style look.
 Now includes an animated matrix rain background for extra immersion.

 ## Documentation